 - Make your presence known to your child.
 You don’t have to keep up a constant dialogue with them.
 It’s enough to simply sit next to them and read while they complete their schoolwork.

-- When you need to punish them, don’t put them in a time-out or send them to their room.
+- When you need to punish them, don’t put them in a time-out or send them to their room and instead use connection.

 Love Language: Words of Affirmation

 Are you the parent of a child who: When you praise or provide good feedback to your child, they light up?
 Says lovely things to you such as, “You’re the best mommy” or “I love you so much, mom.”?
 Wants to hear you recount stories about them and enjoys listening to you tell them.

 WORDS OF AFFIRMATION might be your children’s love language.

 Words have a lot of power when it comes to conveying affection according to gary chapman’s book.

 When you compliment, praise, and talk well about your child, they feel loved.
 They get a kick out of hearing about all the things you like about them.